I’m done. Six weeks, 3 tiki huts built with oceanviews near Montanita.

 Electric wiring, plastic tubes and other plumbing and electric accessories = $78

 Labor (2 days to install bathroom floor, lead maestro) = $50

 Total cost = $3753

 Tiki Hut 3, This was my baby, and boy I had no idea what i was getting myself into.
 By far the most labor intensive and time consuming, I designed the hut myself based off similar “mixed” models in the area.
+I also embodied some of the ideas from the Central Penn Contracting website.
 Due to inexperience building these types of huts (it was my first time) I made mistakes all along the way that caused me to go about $2k over budget (see the end of this email for details).

 By “mixed construction” I mean a building that uses a mix of both eco-materials like bamboo and normal construction materials like cement and brick.
 My idea was to build an elevated structure a few feet off the ground with a cement, tiled floor and walls made partially of brick and bamboo.

 The roof would have bamboo cross beams and a typical-for-the-area grass roof with a hidden layer of heavy-duty plastic and mosquito netting to keep the bugs out.
 The hut would have a balcony, one bedroom, one full bathroom with electric-powered hot shower and a kitchenette area complete with a countertop, sink, mini-refrigerator, one queen bed, closet, WIFI and a dining table for two.
 I did it, and it looks great, but not without learning a lot along the way.
 For rent (based on market prices) at $20/ night, $95/week or $250/month, the price is the same for one or two people.

 Total size = 30 m2 or 322 ft2